CraftTweaker/CraftTweaker-Documentation/docs/Brackets/Brackets.md

 ## How to use Bracket Handlers

-Brackets in Zenscript are defined using the `<` and `>` characters, anything inside these characters are considered a Bracket.
+Brackets in ZenScript are defined using the `<` and `>` characters, anything inside these characters are considered a Bracket.

 An example of a Bracket Handler would be the Item Bracket Handler, which gives you access to the items inside the game.